railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 All the operations are automatically calculated by the requirements calculator.
 But more than creating each production order and procurements, Open ERP plans each action, You will find on each document a plan date calculated by the system.

 To organize a whole chain of manufacturing and restocking, Open ERP bases everythin on the delivery date promised to the customer.
 This is given by the date of the confirmation in the order and the lead times shown in each product line of the order.
-This lead time is itself suggested automatically in the field 'Customer Lead Time' shown in the product form.
+This lead time is itself suggested automatically in the field :guilabel:`Customer Lead Time` shown in the product form.
 It shows the time promised to the customer between the order and that of the delivery.

 To show the calculation of the lead times, take the example of the cabinet above.
 Suppose that the cabinet is assembled in two time, use the two following Bills of Materials.